Retirement Goals: Plan for Your Future

 - Do you want to leave a legacy or endowment, or support philanthropic causes?

-In addition to answering these questions, it’s also important to keep in mind that your living expenses could change over time.
+It’s also important to keep in mind that your living expenses could change over time.
 To help ensure you have enough money to cover those expenses, you should consider your investment time horizon—which may often be longer than you think—and the impact of inflation.

-Once you have the answers to your questions, Fisher Investments can help you identify your specific retirement goals and design a plan to help maximize your chances of reaching them—which includes assessing your investment time horizon and determining an optimal asset allocation for your investment portfolio.
+Once you have the answers to your questions, Fisher Investments can help you identify your specific retirement goals and design a plan to help maximize your chances of reaching them—which includes assessing your investment time horizon and determining an optimal asset allocation for your retirement investment portfolio.